 - We will register and report our advocacy efforts through relevant national, supranational and regional registers, regardless of whether the registration is mandatory or voluntary.
 We will provide each requested piece of information to the best of our knowledge.

-- We will proactively disclose the following information:
+We will collect and disclose the following information:

 - a list of all registers in which TI is enlisted and reporting on our advocacy engagement

-- a list of meetings in which TI has sought to influence a decision-making process (public or private sector), including the name of TI representatives present, the name of the institution or organisation (advocacy target), the name and position of the representative of the institution or organisation (respecting relevant data protection regulations), the date of the meeting, the subject matter discussed and any policy positions used in support of the advocacy effort.
-Meetings should be reported as close to real-time as possible and at the latest on a quarterly basis.
-Meeting details will be published online on an ongoing basis.
+- a list of meetings in which TI has sought to influence a decision-making process (public or private sector), including the name of TI representatives present, the name of the institution or organisation (advocacy target), the name and position of the representative of the institution or organisation (respecting relevant data protection regulations), the date of the meeting, the subject matter discussed and any policy positions used in support of the advocacy effort

 - the names of our advocacy staff and whether they have held public or elected office in the last 5 years